Here you’ll find dozens of hints and tips to make your baking better.

 Baking Tip: Warm your eggs

 When baking with eggs make sure they’re at room temperature.
 If eggs are cold they won’t give as much lift to your recipe and depending on what you’re baking, this might have a big impact on your end results.
-To warm eggs that have just come out of the fridge place them in a bowl of warm water for 10 minutes or so.
+To warm eggs that have just come out of the fridge place them in a bowl of warm water for about 10 minutes.

 Baking Tip: How To Test Baking Soda For Freshness